binbashar/le-tf-infra-aws/management/us-east-1/security-hub --/README.md

 ```

-## Multi account with organization
+## For Multi account with organization

 When running Organizations, follow these steps: